AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-configure.md

 1. To finish the configuration:

-   * Select **[!UICONTROL Discard]** for a new configuration that is not actually created.
+   * Select **[!UICONTROL Discard]** for a new configuration that is not created.

-   * Select **[!UICONTROL Save for later]** for a new configuration you want to save but you do no want to actually create the artefact for (updates to data views for example).
+   * Select **[!UICONTROL Save for later]** for a new configuration you want to save but you do not want to create the artifact for (updates to data views for example).
 So you can revisit the configuration later and finish the actual creation of the configuration.

    * Select **[!UICONTROL Create]** to create the new configuration.

-   * Select **[!UICONTROL Save]** to save the modified configured.
+   * Select **[!UICONTROL Save]** to save the modified configuration.

    * Select **[!UICONTROL Restore]** to restore the configuration to regenerate a new blended dataset for the configuration.